leopengningchuan/invoice-automation/README.md

 The program reads this data row by row and fills the template accordingly to generate one PDF file per invoice.

 ### 3. Build Invoice Data Dictionary
-The program processes each row from the Excel file and converts it into a structured Python dictionary.
-Each key in the dictionary corresponds to a placeholder in the Word template (e.g., `CUSTOMER`, `DOC_DATE`, `AMOUNT1`, `TOTAL_AMOUNT`, etc.).
+The program processes each row from the XLSX file and converts it into a structured Python dictionary.
+Each key in the dictionary corresponds to a placeholder in the DOCX template (e.g., `CUSTOMER`, `DOC_DATE`, `AMOUNT1`, `TOTAL_AMOUNT`, etc.).
 This step ensures the data is clean, properly formatted (e.g., currency, dates), and ready for insertion into the template.

-### 4. Word Invoice Generation with Placeholder Replacement
+### 4. DOCX Invoice Generation with Placeholder Replacement
-The invoice automation process uses `populate_docx_table()` from the `utils.docx_manipulate` module to dynamically replace placeholders in a Word docx template using values from an invoice dictionary.
+The invoice automation process uses `populate_docx_table()` from the `utils.docx_manipulate` module to dynamically replace placeholders in a DOCX template using values from an invoice dictionary.

-For each invoice entry, the script fills in matching placeholders within table cells and generates a Word invoice.
+For each invoice entry, the script fills in matching placeholders within table cells and generates a DOCX invoice.
 The output preserves the formatting and structure defined in the original template, which remains unchanged to ensure consistent formatting across all invoices.

 The `utils/` folder is included as a Git submodule and contains a reusable function library maintained in the [`personal_utils`](https://github.com/leopengningchuan/personal_utils).
 You can refer to that repository for detailed function documentation and personal notes.

-### 5. Convert Word Files to PDF Files
+### 5. Convert DOCX Files to PDF Files
-After each invoice is generated as a Word file, it is immediately converted into a PDF file for final output.
-To keep the workspace clean and prevent duplication, the intermediate Word file is automatically deleted after the PDF is successfully created.
+After each invoice is generated as a DOCX file, it is immediately converted into a PDF file for final output.
+To keep the workspace clean and prevent duplication, the intermediate DOCX file is automatically deleted after the PDF is successfully created.

 ## Future Improvements
 - **Duplicate Invoice Detection**: Add a check to flag or prevent generation of duplicate invoices based on invoice number or client name.